UCB-stat-159-s22/hw07-Group11/_sources/README.md

 The following are the available make commands:
 - `env`: Creates the environment and configures it by activating it and installing ipykernel into it
 - `hw7_tools`: Installs the hw07 tools package
-- `all`: Execute and generate outputs
+- `all`: Executes and generates outputs
-- `clean`: Remove all figures from the /output directory
+- `clean`: Removes all figures from the /output directory

 ## Some helpful commands: